styx-static/styx/readme.md

 ## Features

-Among others, Styx have the following features:
+Among others, Styx has the following features:

 ### Easy to get started